simard-landscape-lab/sari-tutorial/readme.md

 Using the terminal (for Mac) or Anaconda prompt (for Windows) - navigate to the current working directory of this repository and launch a jupyter notebook with the command: `jupyter-notebook`.
 Your internet browser should open and you can now open `*.ipynb` files in each of the training modules e.g. `2_GIS/2_GIS.ipynb`.
 There are many instructional videos on youtube and elsewhere on how to use jupyter-notebooks including this short [one](https://www.codecademy.com/articles/how-to-use-jupyter-notebooks) from code-academy.

 When running notebooks, make sure you are using the kernel `sari_tutorial`, which will be an available kernel if you followed the installation instructions above.
-You can select the kernel `sari_tutorial` in the menu as illustrated in the screenshot below (`sari_tutorial` will be listed not just `python2`).
+You can select the kernel `sari_tutorial` in the menu as illustrated in the screenshot below (`sari_tutorial` will be listed not just `Python 2`).

 ![screenshot](https://i.stack.imgur.com/F0Cbi.png)